-- Informs pupils about what they have done well and highlights areas of improvement. - > Supports pupils' confidence in learning, contributing to accelerated learning. - Supports teachers' assessment knowledge for each pupil, to plan and establish effective next steps in their academic progression. - > Creates a culture of quality feedback between staff and pupils and their peers - Develops reliable processes in the school which equally balance the need to provide marking and feedback and, where it is appropriate, to provide it.
+- Informs children about what they have done well and highlights areas of improvement. - > Supports children's confidence in learning, contributing to accelerated learning. - > Supports teachers' assessment knowledge for each child, to plan and establish effective next steps in their academic progression. - Creates a culture of quality feedback between staff, children and their peers - Develops reliable processes in the school which equally balance the need to provide marking and feedback and, where it is appropriate, to provide it.